nwtime/ntpwww/content/en/ntpfaq/NTP-s-algo-kernel.md

 #### 5.2.2.1.
 Should the Kernel Discipline be used?

-Despite of the features described in [Q: 5.2.1.1.](NTP-s-algo-kernel.htm#Q-ALGO-KERNEL-CLOCK) there are reasons to disable the use of the kernel discipline.
-Especially for very long polling intervals (see also [Q: 5.1.5.1.](NTP-s-algo.htm#Q-POLL-RANGE)) there are disadvantages with the kernel discipline designed for NTP version 3.
-[Professor David L. Mills](NTP-a-faq.htm#AU-DLM) said:
+Despite the features described in [Q: 5.2.1.1.](/ntpfaq/ntp-s-algo-kernel/#5211-what-is-special-about-the-kernel-clock) there are reasons to disable the use of the kernel discipline.
+Especially for very long polling intervals (see also [Q: 5.1.5.1.](/ntpfaq/ntp-s-algo/#5151-what-is-the-allowed-range-for-minpoll-and-maxpoll)) there are disadvantages with the kernel discipline designed for NTP version 3.
+[Professor David L. Mills](mailto:mills@udel.edu) said:

 The key to the daemon loop performance is the use of the Allan intercept to weight the PLL/FLL contributions.
 The result is to weight the FLL contributions more heavily with the longer poll intervals.
 However, the effects are noticeable mostly in the transition region between 256 s and the Allan intercept, which is dynamically estimated as a function of phase noise.
 All this could be implemented in the kernel discipline, but it doesn't seem worthwhile in view of the very mintor performance that could be achieved.
 The correct advice in these cases is to avoid the kernel loop entirely if you expect to allow intervals much over 1024 s. (...)

 Basically it means that `ntpd` performs more complex computations than the kernel clock does.
 Floating point operations are generally avoided in operating system kernels.
-As mentioned in [Q: 5.1.5.2.](NTP-s-algo.htm#Q-ALGO-POLL-BEST), there's a polling interval where the total error is minimal.
+As mentioned in [Q: 5.1.5.2.](/ntpfaq/ntp-s-algo/#5152-what-is-the-best-polling-interval), there's a polling interval where the total error is minimal.
 This is what is called _Allan intercept_ above.

 In NTP version 3 that point was hardcoded as 1024 seconds.
 For shorter polling intervals PLL mode was used, while for longer intervals FLL mode was used.
 NTP version 4 has a mixed model where PLL and FLL both contribute to the estimated correction value.
-However, this does not mean that the older kernel code fails; I successfully ran a standard Linux kernel with `maxpoll 17`, and the polling interval actually reached 36 hours.[<span class="footnote">[2]</span>](NTP-s-algo-kernel.htm#FTN.AEN2289)
+However, this does not mean that the older kernel code fails; I successfully ran a standard Linux kernel with `maxpoll 17`, and the polling interval actually reached 36 hours.
+I used Linux-2.2.13.
+Unfortunately the `maxerror` reached 16 seconds, and the implementation turned on `STA_UNSYNC` (The reference implementation grows `maxerror` very fast, but it does not set `STA_UNSYNC` when reaching some limit).
+IMHO if the maximum error is that high, `ntpd` should lower the polling interval.

 * * *